Rojesterman Farris: Chicago Bears

 Farris was signed as a free agent by the Chicago Bears on May 14, 2021.
 He was waived on July 28.

 Denver Broncos

 On August 1, 2021, Farris signed with the Denver Broncos.
 He was waived on August 17.

 Green Bay Packers

 On August 27, 2021, Farris signed with the Green Bay Packers, only to be released four days later.

 Denver Broncos (second stint)

 Farris was signed again by the Denver Broncos to the practice squad on September 14, only to be released on October 5.
 He was re-signed to the practice squad on October 13.
 He was re-released on November 2, but was signed again on December 31.
 Farris was activated on January 1, 2021, prior to their game against the Los Angeles Chargers, and made his NFL debut in the game.

 Seattle Sea Dragons

-Farris was selected in the eighth round of the 2023 XFL Draft during the defensive backs phase by the Seattle Sea Dragons.
+Farris was selected in the eighth round of the 2023 XFL draft during the defensive backs phase by the Seattle Sea Dragons.
+The Sea Dragons folded when the XFL and USFL merged to create the United Football League (UFL).